-BRAC Liberia began its community health programme in 2008.
-Our health programme focuses on the prevention and control of malaria, tuberculosis (TB) and HIV/AIDS, reproductive and maternal health of women and adolescents, the reduction of infant and under-five mortality, and increasing accessibility to health services by taking healthcare to the doorsteps of the people in the communities.
+We started our health programme in Liberia to focus on the prevention and control of malaria, tuberculosis, HIV/AIDS, reproductive and maternal health of women and adolescents, as well as reducing infant and under-five mortality.
+We are increasing accessibility to health services by taking healthcare to the doorsteps of the people in the communities.

-BRAC identifies and trains potential women from the communities to become community health promoters (CHP) and employs women as programme assistants to supervise them.
-Our CHPs reach out to community members in both accessible and inaccessible areas.
-BRAC Liberia has continued to address the lack of access to primary healthcare services across seven counties.
-These promoters conduct daily household visits and are the central point of contact for health concerns in their communities.
-CHPs earn a small income from selling healthcare products such as oral rehydration solution, sanitary napkins, hygienic soap, water purification tablets, insecticide-treated mosquito nets and some over-the-counter drugs, such as paracetamol, antihistamines and antacids.
+We identify and train women from the communities to become community health promoters.
+The health promoters reach out to community members in both accessible and inaccessible areas.
+They conduct daily household visits and are the central point of contact for health concerns in their communities.
+They earn a small income from selling healthcare products such as oral rehydration solution, sanitary napkins, hygienic soap, water purification tablets, insecticide-treated mosquito nets and some over-the-counter drugs, such as paracetamol, antihistamines and antacids.